Cloud-Drift/clouddrift/docs/datasets.rst

 GLAD Dataset
 ------------

-:func:`clouddrift.datasets.glad`: 15-minute Grand LAgrangian Deployment (GLAD)
-data produced by the Consortium for Advanced Research on Transport of Hydrocarbon in the Environment (CARTHE) and hosted upstream at the `Gulf of Mexico Research Initiative Information and Data Cooperative (GRIIDC)
+:func:`clouddrift.datasets.glad`: Grand LAgrangian Deployment (GLAD) dataset (raw, qc1, qc2) produced by the Consortium for Advanced Research on Transport of Hydrocarbon in the Environment (CARTHE) and hosted upstream at the `Gulf of Mexico Research Initiative Information and Data Cooperative (GRIIDC)
 <https://doi.org/10.7266/N7VD6WC8>`_.